 Discovery Education Experience from the Discovery Channel provides online textbooks, multimedia content, and lesson-planning support for teachers in subjects including science, social studies, and math.
 The site employs online “techbooks” — a digital textbook filled with virtual activities as well as hands-on learning.

 As students in K-12 districts don’t typically buy their own books, the district would need to sign up for them.
 However, the cost is typically about half that of hardcover textbooks.
-The average cost of a hardcover textbook, for example, is $70 per student.
-But according to School Library Journal, Discovery Education Experience’s techbooks are $45 to $55 per student for a six-year subscription.
+The average cost of a hardcover textbook, for example, is $70 per student, but Discovery Education Experience’s techbooks are $45 to $55 per student for a six-year subscription.
 Plus, they come with the added benefit of more interactive features to foster student engagement.

 Checkology is free for all users.